-10.1 Individual keyset keys can be designated as "user-programmable" in the key maps during database programming.
+- 10.1 Individual keyset keys can be designated as "user-programmable" in the key maps during database programming.
 The installer can program the default feature codes (see PROGRAMMING, page 6-52) and the station user can reprogram the feature codes as desired.
-Default keyset feature codes are shown on page 4-40.
-User-programmable keyset keys can be programmed to enter any of the general feature codes.

-10.2 The Executive keyset has a FWD key when the keys are in the default state.
+Default keyset feature codes are shown on page 4-44.
+Up to 11 user-programmable keyset keys can be programmed to enter any of the general feature codes. - 10.2 The Executive keyset has a FWD key when the keys are in the default state.
 (However, it can be reprogrammed to use any of the Forward feature codes.)
 When the default Executive keyset FWD key is pressed, the display shows a menu of call forwarding options.
 The user must then select the desired option by pressing the corresponding key next to the display.
 If the FWD key is programmed to use any other Forward feature code (355-358) the forwarding options will not be displayed when the FWD key is pressed; the Executive keyset will operate the same as a Standard or Basic Keyset.
-A keyset user can make any user-programmable key a FWD key that uses any one of the forwarding feature codes (355-358).

-10.3 Speed-dial (SD) keys are programmed using the procedure shown on page 4-83.
-Entering an extension number, using the following instructions, will create a DSS/BLF key for that extension number, not a speed-dial key (even if the key was previously programmed as an SD key).

-- 10.4 TO DISPLAY THE CURRENT KEY ENTRIES: - While on hook, enter the Review Keys code (396).
+Any keyset user can make any user-programmable key a FWD key that uses any one of the forwarding feature codes (355-358). - 10.3 Speed-dial (SD) keys are programmed using the procedure shown on page 4-89.
+Entering an extension number, using the following instructions, will create a DSS/BLF key for that extension number, not a speed-dial key (even if the key was previously programmed as an SD key). - 10.4 Secondary extension keys (described on page 4-46) can be assigned to user-programmable keys during keymap programming.
+If so, the keyset user can determine the primary station that is associated with the secondary extension key by using the feature key programming procedures given below. - 10.5 TO DISPLAY THE CURRENT KEY ENTRIES: - (1) While on hook, enter the Review Keys code (396).
 The display shows PRESS THE KEY TO REVIEW. - (2) Press the feature or speed-dial key(s) to be displayed.
 The display shows the feature, user name, or speed dial location name and KEY VALUE: (feature code, extension number, or location code).

-10.5 TO RETURN THE KEYS TO DEFAULT VALUES:
+If it is a secondary extension key, the display shows SECONDARY: (station). - 10.6 TO RETURN THE KEYS TO DEFAULT VALUES:

 While on or off hook, enter the Feature Key Default feature code (395).
 If off hook, hang up.
 The display shows FEATURE KEYS DEFAULTED.
-10.6 TO PROGRAM A FEATURE CODE IN A USER-PROGRAM-MABLE KEY:

-- While on hook, enter the Program Keys feature code (397).
-(Display keysets show PRESS THE KEY TO PROGRAM.) - (2) Press the desired feature key.
-The display shows the current feature, user, or speed dial location name and KEY VALUE: (feature or location code). - (3) Enter the feature code or extension number to be stored under that key.
+- 10.7 TO PROGRAM A FEATURE CODE IN A USER-PROGRAM-MABLE KEY OR ASSIGN A PRIMARY STATION TO A SECONDARY EXTENSION KEY: - (1) While on hook, enter the Program Keys feature code (397).
+(Display keysets show PRESS THE KEY TO PROGRAM.) - (2) Press the desired feature key or secondary extension key.
+The display shows the current feature, station, or speed dial location name and KEY VALUE: (feature, extension, or location code).
+If programming a secondary extension key it shows SECONDARY: (station) ENTER EXT. - (3) Enter the feature code or extension number to be stored under that key.
 (If programming the FWD key, only Call Forwarding feature codes 355-358 will be accepted.)
 You hear a single progress tone when the programming is completed.
 (Display keysets show the newly programmed feature.)
 If you attempt to program a non-programmable key or enter an invalid code, you will hear repeating reorder tones and the feature code assigned to the key will remain unchanged.
 (Display keysets show NON-PROGRAMMABLE KEY or FEATURE CODE INVALID.)